Knowledge-Players/assets-management/README.md

 **Typed assets:**

 If you know the type of an asset, you can use specific functions:
 * `getBitmapData(id: String): BitmapData`
 * `getText(id: String): String`
 * `getXml(id: String): Xml`
 * `getSound(id: String): Sound`

+If you want to get all assets in a specific folder:
+* `getFolderContent(folder:String, ?extension: String):List<IAsset>`

 If you're using ExAM with NME, you can also use:
 * `getSpritesheet(id: Stirng): aze.display.TilesheetEx`